fbpx

 Statement accessories

 Italians like to dress up relatively neutral outfits with statement accessories for maximum impact.
-Pack a couple of pieces of jewellery, a cute handbag, earrings, a scarf or even just an oversized pair of sunglasses or hat to show off your style.
+Pack a couple of pieces that transform your outfit:

 Other things to pack for Tuscany